Always start with our extensive documentation!

 - A good place to start is to look at the tutorials to get a feel for how Calliope works, and then to read the “Introduction”, “Building a model”, “Running a model”, and “Analysing a model” sections in the online documentation.

-- Finally, looking at more fully-featured models used in real studies is a good basis to get started with your own projects — browse the model gallery for a range of freely available models to use as a starting point for your own project.
+- Finally, looking at more fully-featured models used in real studies is a good basis to get started with your own projects — browse the research page for a range of information on work with Calliope, much of which uses freely available models that you can take as a starting point for your own project.

 - Please read the documentation first to see whether your question is not already answered there.